alterway/formations/labs/liascript/labs-docker-fundamentals.md

-You’ll see nothing, of course - the shell command we’ve containerized doesn’t write anything to STDOUT, so there’s nothing to see in the logs.
+You’ll see nothing, of course - the shell command we’ve containerized doesn’t write anything to `STDOUT`, so there’s nothing to see in the logs.

 But, check out the contents of your mounted volume: